RoboticAgents/gopigo-shield-bot/writing/report.md

 ## Robot for Community Demonstrations

-Specific detail of the implementation and design: the Shield-Bot robot uses distance sensors to measure the distance to a certain object when the distance is so short it will turn right to avoid a crash.
+Specific detail of the implementation and design: the Shield-Bot robot uses distance sensors to measure the distance to a certain object, when the distance is so short it will turn right to avoid crash.
 The robot will stop after a fixed number of steps.
 It has a speaker which can play music, and the music will stop when the robot stops running.
 Educational efforts of using robots: encourage others to use robots to solve problems in life, foster creativity, and set the base for creating automation robots.

 ## Challenges and Learning Experiences

 Challenges: find the way to program the robot so it can work properly, find the right components for the robot, and ensure the robot doesn't do anything that can harm the community.
 Our first idea was to difficult for the implement process, we need to change our idea to turn the project into reality.
-In the testing process,sometimes the robot does not work like we expect, so testing multiple times before it goes to demonstration is the solution for this problem.
+In the testing process, sometimes the robot does not work like we expect, so testing multiple times before it goes to demonstration is the solution for this problem.
 The robot does not stay in a certain place, it moves.
-So, we need to tie the components like speakers and sensor to its body and make sure they will not fall of the ground while running.
+So, we need to tie the components like speakers and sensor to its body and make sure they will not fall off the ground while running.
 Biggest learning takeaways: communication in team works, improve programming and testing skills, getting the robot to interact with the surrounding environment.

 ## Team Work